dancancro/great-big-example-application/README.md

 # Run the backend server in debug mode
 Select Launch via NPM from VSCode debug menu.
 Click DEBUG.

-or

-# Run the backend server without debugging
+# Or run the backend server without debugging
 $npm run dev:server

 # Build and serve the app